Summertime-Project/.github/DataFrame.md

 |3| Cam Turret|
 |4| Prox|

-### LEN

- Uint8 encoding BODY lenght, can be 0.

 ### BODY

-TLV encapsulated Data
+TLV encapsulated Data, before encapsulation refactor all datatypes to Network(Big) Endian

 ### CRC
 One byte CRC wil be derrived from LEN and BODY